MENU

 Kale

-Kale varieties like “Tuscan” and “Red Russian” should be sown early in winter.
-These prefer a sunny or partially shaded location and soil rich in organic materials.
-Water regularly and collect the leaves from the bottom up.
+Kale varieties such as “Tuscan” and “Red Russian” thrive when sown early in winter.
+These hardy greens prefer a sunny or partially shaded spot with soil enriched by organic matter.

 Brussels Sprouts